Energy Murambadoro Biography: Age, Wife, Children, Playing Career, Coaching Career, Teams Played For, Awards, Asiagate Scandal - Pindula, Local Knowledge

 |Tanatswa, Donell-Henri

-Energy "Gokwe" Murambadoro is a former goalkeepers' coach at Chicken Inn Football Club.
+Energy "Gokwe" Murambadoro is the goalkeepers' coach at Chicken Inn Football Club.
 He is one of the most talented goalkeepers to have played for CAPS United Football Club and the Zimbabwe National Soccer Team

 Background